|1. Description - |

 - Understanding design parameters, material options and production choices.
 (Lec)

 - Practical experience using hand and power woodworking tools in a theatre scene shop ( Lab).

 |5.
 Repeatability - Moved to header area.|

 - Class Notebooks

-- Class attendance and participation
+- Class participation and work habits

 - Written production evaluations